 - 5.25 As already noted, affordability remains an issue for those seeking to get on the housing ladder.
 Almost 75 percent of the Parish's homes are owned compared with 60 percent across West Suffolk, while 13 percent are socially rented compared with 16 percent for the wider district.
 The Parish Council commissioned an Affordable Housing Needs Survey early in 2022 which generated a 33 percent response rate from households.
 It identified a need for ten affordable dwellings which should be two-bedroomed properties. - 5.26 There are two main mechanisms for delivering affordable housing, either as a percentage of a large housing development or as a "rural exceptions site".
 The adopted Local Plan for the area requires new developments on sites of over ten houses to provide 30% of the total as housing that meets the "affordable" definition.
-The NPPF defines what type of housing is defined as "affordable" and the current definition is included in the Glossary of this Plan. - 5.27 Any allocation in the Local Plan will be required to include a proportion of affordable housing which could be 40% if the requirement in the Preferred Options Local Plan consultation remains in the final Plan.
+The NPPF defines what type of housing is defined as "affordable" and the current definition is included in the Glossary of this Plan. - 5.27 The allocation at Bunters Road will be required to include a proportion of affordable housing which could be 40% of the market housing if Policy LP20 of the Draft Local Plan is confirmed.
 The affordable housing would be available to those registered on "Home-Link", the choice based letting scheme for all affordable housing owned by councils and other registered providers in West Suffolk and Cambridgeshire.
-It would not provide a preference for those that have a need or family connection requiring them to live in Wickhambrook. - 5.28 Policy DM29 of the Joint Development Management Policies Local Plan document also enables affordable housing to meet locally identified needs to be built, as an exception, outside the housing settlement boundary.
-Promoted by the Parish Council and known as "exception sites", the following conditions would need to be satisfied: - 1.
+It would not provide a preference for those that have a need or family connection requiring them to live in Wickhambrook. - 5.28 Policy LP22 of the Draft Local Plan also enables affordable housing to meet locally identified needs to be built, as an exception, outside the housing settlement boundary.
+Normally promoted by the Parish Council and known as "exception sites", the following conditions would need to be satisfied: - 1.
 A local need has to be established, usually through a detailed Parish housing needs survey and/or the West Suffolk Housing Register data; and - 2.
 A willing landowner prepared to sell land at a price significantly below the market value for housing land; and - 3.
 A registered social landlord (housing association) willing to work with the Parish Council and District Council to both secure grant funding and manage a scheme.